Akaike information criterion: Comparison with least squares

 Because only differences in AIC are meaningful, the constant C can be ignored, which allows us to conveniently take the following for model comparisons:

 Note that if all the models have the same k, then selecting the model with minimum AIC is equivalent to selecting the model with minimum RSS—which is the usual objective of model selection based on least squares.

 Comparison with cross-validation

 Leave-one-out cross-validation is asymptotically equivalent to AIC, for ordinary linear regression models.
 Asymptotic equivalence to AIC also holds for mixed-effects models.

 Comparison with Mallows's Cp

-Mallows's Cp is equivalent to AIC in the case of (Gaussian) linear regression.
+Akaike stated, 'It is interesting to note that the use of a statistic proposed by Mallows is essentially equivalent to our present approach'.

+However, the precise relation between AIC and Cp requires some nuance.